 You will also need a fairly large oven tray to bake it in.
 I also decided to add a splash of sherry to the pan because it’s Spanish and the perfect elixir for this dish, but you could totally leave it out.
 I had every intention of adding the potatoes in too but then the pan looked rather overcrowded.
 I decided to rather fry them in the fat I’d cooked the chicken in, and that was a delicious decision.

 I love a dish where the sauce or pan jus is made without much interference.
 The flavours render out naturally and blend together.
-The Paprika and fat from the chorizo and the chicken mingle with the tomato juice, lemon juice and sherry, creating a delicious warm dressing for the chicken.
+The Paprika and fat from the chorizo and the chicken mingle with the tomato juice, lemon juice, and sherry, creating a delicious warm dressing for the chicken.
 Serve with a crusty loaf to scrape up any leftovers.

 Although Springfield suggests it’s the perfect pairing with seafood (and it is) I thought the bright acidity of this wine with the fruit notes of apricot and nectarines went really well with this roasted chicken and spicy chorizo dish.
-It’s an excellent food wine in general and one to look out for next year when their second vintage becomes available.
+It’s an excellent food wine in general and one to look out for next year when the second vintage becomes available.
 Sadly 2018 (their maiden vintage) has already sold out.
 If you are lucky enough to spot it on a wine list or pick it up in a boutique store, grab it with gusto.

 Recipe – serves 4Print

 A simple and rustic tray roast chicken dish with chorizo, tomatoes, olives, and peppers.

 - Yield: 4

 - Category: Chicken

 - Method: Roast